In the Frig – Awesome Slow Cooker Pot Roast (Recipe)

 (Modified from the original recipe found on allrecipes.com)

 Once the meat is seared, he puts the meat into the crock pot, then deglazes the skillet with beef broth to get that delicious meat fond and bacon fat.
 He adds this to the crock pot as well.
 A helpful hint: use a crock pot bag.
-He usually cooks in the crock pot bag but we ran out.
 Clean-up is much easier if you use a crock pot bag.
 Next he adds two cans of mushroom soup.
 Now, the recipe on allrecipes.com uses two cans of cream of mushroom.
 The hubby has modified the recipe and added a can of cream of mushroom and a can of golden mushroom.
 It’s really good and has a gorgeous color and flavor.
 However, if you prefer cream of mushroom or cannot find golden mushroom, never fear.
-Two cans of cream of mushroom soup is still delicious.
+Two cans of cream of mushroom soup will still delicious.

 The other ingredients include: